Historic Third Ward in Milwaukee in Milwaukee County, Wisconsin — The American Midwest (Great Lakes)

 Erected by Historic Third Ward Walking Tour.
 (Marker Number 58.)

 Location.
 43° 1.979′ N, 87° 54.442′ W. Marker is in Milwaukee, Wisconsin, in Milwaukee County.
 It is in the Historic Third Ward.
-Marker is on North Broadway, on the right when traveling south.
+It is on North Broadway, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 211 N Broadway, Milwaukee WI 53202, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Edward Rohnert Coffee Roasting Factory (a few steps from this marker); American Wholesale Grocery Company (a few steps from this marker); Hambach Store and Residence (within shouting distance of this marker); American Candy Company (within shouting distance of this marker); Phoenix Knitting Works (within shouting distance of this marker); Roundy, Peckham & Dexter Co.
+At least 8 other markers are within walking distance of this marker: Edward Rohnert Coffee Roasting Factory (a few steps from this marker); American Wholesale Grocery Company (a few steps from this marker); Hambach Store and Residence (within shouting distance of this marker); American Candy Company (within shouting distance of this marker); Phoenix Knitting Works (within shouting distance of this marker); Roundy, Peckham & Dexter Co.
 Grocers (within shouting distance of this marker); Cohen Brothers Manufacturing Company, Clothiers (within shouting distance of this marker); Phoenix Knitting Plant #3 (within shouting distance of this marker).
 Touch for a list and map of all markers in Milwaukee.

 Regarding G. Patek Warehouse.
 A.C.
 Eschweiler designed the Craftsman style G. Patek Warehouse in 1904.
 The Columbia Knitting Company first occupied the building.
 Since then uses have included storage and the manufacturing of Fanny Farmer Candy, liquor and coffee.
 Rudig Trophies bought the building and utilized it for offices, retail showrooms and trophy assembly operations.
 Showcase Awards and Promotions and Hot*Pop are current occupants.